vrdevelopersco/YouTube-Viewer/README.md

 # Requirements
  * Originally **Python 3.7.x-3.9.x** was supported, but I did a small change so no worries with Python 3.10.x.
-Tested personally with no issues!
+Tested with no issues!

  * High speed Internet Connection
  * Good proxy list (http, https, socks4, socks5)